Irritable Bowel Syndrome

 Your doctor may suggest that you help your child keep a food diary to see if certain foods trigger IBS symptoms.

-Most of the time, doctors don't need medical tests to diagnose IBS, but sometimes they may arrange tests to make sure another medical problem is not causing the trouble.
+Most of the time, doctors don't need medical tests to diagnose IBS, but sometimes your doctor may arrange tests to make sure another medical problem is not causing the trouble.

 What is the treatment for my child with irritable bowel syndrome?

-There's no one solution to get rid of IBS.
+There's not a simple way to get rid of IBS.
 But many things can help reduce IBS symptoms.

 Changes in eating